DisnutBot/Disnut/README.md

 [![Dependency Status](https://david-dm.org/Disnut/Disnut.svg?path=install)](https://david-dm.org/Disnut/Disnut?path=install)
 [![Code Climate](https://codeclimate.com/github/Disnut/Disnut/badges/gpa.svg)](https://codeclimate.com/github/Disnut/Disnut)

 [**Disnut Community**](https://disnut.ml) is powered by Node.js and built on either a Redis or MongoDB database.
 It utilizes web sockets for instant interactions and real-time notifications.
-NodeBB has many modern features out of the box such as social network integration and streaming discussions, while still making sure to be compatible with older browsers.
+Disnut has many modern features out of the box such as social network integration and streaming discussions, while still making sure to be compatible with older browsers.

 Additional functionality is enabled through the use of third-party plugins.